dailymotion/oplog/README.md

 A [full replication] is also supported for freshly spawned consumers that need to have a full view of the data.

 Change operations are stored on a central MongoDB server.
-A [tailable cursor](http://docs.mongodb.org/manual/tutorial/create-tailable-cursor/) on a MongoDB [capped collection](http://docs.mongodb.org/manual/core/capped-collections) is used for real-time updates and final stats of objects are also maintained in a secondary collection for full replication support.
-The actual data is not stored in the oplog data store ; the monitored API stays the authoritative source of data.
+A [tailable cursor](http://docs.mongodb.org/manual/tutorial/create-tailable-cursor/) on a MongoDB [capped collection](http://docs.mongodb.org/manual/core/capped-collections) is used for real-time updates and final stats of objects is maintained in a secondary collection for full replication support.
+The actual data is not stored in the OpLog's data store ; the monitored API continues to serve as the authoritative source of data and as the gatekeeper for it (authen/authz).
 Only modified object's `type` and `id` are stored together with the timestamp of the update and some related "parent" object references, useful for filtering.
 What you put in `type`, `id` and `parents` is up to the service, and must be meaningful to fetch the actual objects data from their API.
-An optional reference to the modified object can provided by the oplog API if the URL schema is setup (see [Starting the agent] below for more info).
+An optional reference to the modified object can be provided by the OpLog API if the URL schema is setup (see [Starting the agent] below for more info).

-As the it is highly expected that the oplog may miss some operation from the API, a [Periodical Source Synchronization] mechanism is available
+As the it is highly expected that the OpLog may miss some operations from the API, a [Periodical Source Synchronization] mechanism is available

-A typical deployment is to have a oplogd agent running locally on every node of a cluster serving the API to monitor.
-The agent serves both roles of ingesting operations coming from the API and streaming aggregated operation of all agents to consumers.
-The same load balancer use to serve the API can expose the oplog SSE endpoint:
+A typical deployment includes an oplogd agent running locally on every node of a cluster serving the API to monitor.
+The agent serves both roles: 1) ingesting operations coming from the API and 2) streaming aggregated operation of all agents to consumers.
+The same load balancer use to serve the API can expose the OpLog SSE endpoint:

 ![Architecture](doc/archi.png)